 Linux and open source are critical building blocks in today’s consumer electronics.
 By joining the Open Invention Network, we are helping ensure the ongoing development of open solutions that directly lead to major innovations in consumer electronics products.
 We are pleased to be part of the Open Invention Network community.

 Linux, and more broadly open source software, is a foundational technology in the desktop, mobile, networking, cloud and embedded computing environments.
 We are committed to open solutions that promote advances in all of the sectors that depend on advanced x86 and ARM platforms.
-Joining Open Invention Network is another way we are demonstrating our commitment to open innovation and collaboration.
+Joining OIN is another way we are demonstrating our commitment to open innovation and collaboration.